Samuel O. Thier: Partners HealthCare

 In 1994 Thier became president of the newly formed Partners HealthCare, founded by Brigham and Women's Hospital (BWH) and Massachusetts General Hospital (MGH).
 From 1996 to 2002 he was CEO of Partners HealthCare.
 Thier led Partners' efforts to demand higher payments from insurance companies.
 In May 2000 Thier and William C. Van Faasen, CEO of Blue Cross Blue Shield of Massachusetts—the state's biggest health insurer—agreed to a deal that raised insurance costs all across Massachusetts.
 They agreed that Van Faasen would substantially increase insurance payments to Partners HealthCare doctors and hospitals, largely correcting the underpayments of the previous 10 years.
 Prior to this, Thier had informed all three managed care companies that they would all be paid at the same rate.

 Boards

-Thier has had many leadership positions, including membership on the Board of Trustees of Yale-New Haven Hospital, Johns Hopkins University, and Cornell University.
-Thier continues to teach several undergraduate lectures at Brandeis University each semester.
+Thier had many leadership positions, including membership on the Board of Trustees of Yale-New Haven Hospital, Johns Hopkins University, and Cornell University.
+Thier continued to teach several undergraduate lectures at Brandeis University each semester.
 In 2007 he served as director of Merck & Company, the Charles River Laboratories, The Commonwealth Fund and the Federal Reserve Bank of Boston.
 In 2014, Thier received from Merck alone $605,306.23.

+Death

+Thier died on January 3, 2026, at the age of 88.

 Awards and honors

-He was named Honorary Fellow of the New York Academy of Medicine, and is a Fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.
+Thier was named Honorary Fellow of the New York Academy of Medicine, and was a Fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Society.
 He received the John Stearns Medal for Distinguished Contributions in Medicine from the New York Academy of Medicine in 2005.